 - Task H: Fault recovery execution.
 The task which execute the fault recovery actions (e.g. reconfiguring the network), and other corresponding actions (e.g. clearing of alarms, storage and retrieval of alarms).

-5.1.3 Potential classification of network autonomy for fault RCA and recovery
+5.1.3 Potential classification of network autonomy for fault recovery

-Each of the detailed task in clause 5.1.2 can be accomplished either manually by the operator or automatically by the network system.
-Following are the potential classifications of network autonomy for fault RCA and recovery based on the participation degree of the human operator and the network system:
+Each of the detailed task in clause 5.1.2 can be accomplished either manually by the operator or automatically by the telecom system.
+Following are the potential classifications of network autonomy for fault recovery based on the participation degree of the human operator and the telecom system:

+Level 0:

+- All the tasks in the fault recovery workflow in clause 5.1.2 are accomplished by human.

 Level 1:

-- Fault related information are collected (Task B) automatically by network system based on human predefined rules or configurations.
-Fault recovery actions (Task H) which can be executed without human intervention (e.g. system initialisations, activation of a backup or fall back software load) are partly triggered by human and executed by network system based on human defined rules.
+- Fault related information are collected (Task B) automatically by telecom system based on human predefined rules.
+Fault recovery actions (Task H) which can be executed without human intervention (e.g. system initialisations, activation of a backup or fall back software load) are triggered by human and executed by telecom system based on human defined execution rules.

-- All the other tasks in the fault RCA and recovery workflow are accomplished by human.
+- All the other tasks in the fault recovery workflow are accomplished by human.

 Level 2:

-- Compared to Level 1, network system additionally assist human operator to filter the alarms (Task C) based on the filtering rules predefined by human operator.
-Fault recovery actions (only the actions that can be executed without human intervention) (Task H) are triggered by human and fully executed by network system based on human defined rules.
+- Compared to Level 1, telecom system additionally assist human operator to filter the alarms (Task C) based on the filtering rules predefined by human operator.
+Fault recovery execution (only for the actions that can be executed without human intervention) (Task H) are triggered by human and fully executed by telecom system based on human defined rules.

 - All the other tasks (Task A, Task D, Task E, Task F and Task G) are accomplished by human.